FIRST-Tech-Challenge/ftcdocs/docs/source/control_hard_compon/ds_components/components/components.rst

 :ref:`Game Manual 1 <manuals/game_manuals/game_manuals:game manuals>` defines
 the gamepads that are allowed in competition play.
 Up to two gamepads, in any combination, of the allowed types of gamepads may be used.
 All gamepads MUST be used in wired mode only, no wireless of any kind is allowed.
-Secial features of some gamepads (Rumble, Lighting) may be programmed and used by teams for notifications and signaling to the drivers of the robot.
+Special features of some gamepads (Rumble, Lighting) may be programmed and used by teams for notifications and signaling to the drivers of the robot.